GenericMappingTools/gmt/CODE_CONVENTIONS.md

 a low-level function in gmt_support.c that deals with parsing any fill argument containing a pattern is called **gmtsupport_parse_pattern**.
 This function cannot be called outside gmt_support.c.
 This naming convention makes it easy to find functions when debugging is needed.
+The only exception to this convention is the four static functions present in all modules: New_Ctrl, Free_Ctrl, usage, and parse.

 ### GMT C macros